The best universities for engineering in Europe

 Positioning, navigation, and timing (PNT) is a project focusing on designing and constructing nuclear facilities.
-It wants to create a general system for automating construction processes by combining cheap sensors with a single software platform for tracking parts and people.
+It aims to create a general system for automating construction processes by combining inexpensive sensors with a single software platform for tracking parts and people.

 A research group is anticipating the electrification of road vehicles in the future and is looking into the failure of electric batteries.
 It aims to develop tools that can predict battery performance to help minimize failure rates in the design of thermal management systems.

 ETH Zurich was founded in 1855 and is consistently ranked among the top five universities in Europe and the top ten universities in the world.
 Beyond its world-class education, Switzerland is frequently rated as one of the best places to live.
 The most famous person who went to ETH Zurich is Albert Einstein.
 In total, the school’s alumni have won 21 Nobel Prizes.